School workforce annual census (SWAC) frequently asked questions: school data returns

 4.16 Should teachers on a sabbatical be included in SWAC?

 Staff on sabbatical should be treated the same as individuals on absence.
-A corresponding absence record from the ‘Pay, HR and Absence’ return would identify the individual as being on paid/unpaid absence.
+‘Sabbatical Leave’ should be selected in the ‘Status’ field for the individual.
+A corresponding absence record from the ‘Pay, HR and Absence’ return would identify the individual as being on paid / unpaid absence.

 4.17 Are staff on maternity and paternity leave to be included in SWAC?